dsapala/anbeeld--WRITING.md/README.md

 ### 2. As a skill in an agent harness

-Use the packaged skill in [/skills/writing](skills/writing) with tools that support lazy-loaded skills: Claude Code, Codex, OpenCode, and similar harnesses.
+Use the packaged skill in [/skills/writing](skills/writing) with tools that support lazy-loaded skills: Claude Code, Codex, OpenCode, Cursor, and other similar harnesses.
 The skill loads on demand when the agent is doing actual writing, so it costs no context until needed.

 **Installation:** copy the [/skills/writing](skills/writing) directory to your global skills folder: